Nikkei soars to a 5-1/2 year high as dollar sails past 100 yen

 On the week, the Nikkei index was up 6.7 percent, the biggest weekly gain since December 2009.

-Financials were also among the gainers, with the Topix securities sector subindex rising 4.6 percent, and the insurance sector adding 4 percent.
+Financials were also among the gainers, with the Topix securities sector subindex .ISECU.T rising 4.6 percent, and the insurance sector .IINSU.T adding 4 percent.

 WEAK YEN TREND SUGGESTS MORE UPSIDE IN STOCKS